top of page

 1 | Seek out locally-made goods

-Check out the holiday craft markets and Farmer's Market in your area for one-of-a-kind arts and crafts, decorations and toys, and clothing.
-Opt to buy your favourite brands from a locally-owned shop.
-Visit your local bakery or butcher shop, or sign up for a CSA (Community Supported Agriculture) delivery to get the freshest treats for your holiday party.
+Check out the holiday craft & farmer’s markets in your area for one-of-a-kind gifts, decorations and toys, and clothing.
+Some of these vendors may stock their creations in local shops, or have online ordering and local pick-up.
+Visit your nearby bakery or butcher shop, or sign up for a CSA delivery (Community Supported Agriculture) to get the freshest treats for your holiday party.
+When locally-produced isn’t an option, look at ways to buy your favourite brands from a locally-owned shop, or try to order as many gifts together in one shipment to minimize the emissions from transportation.

 Check out Destination Indigenous for similar gift ideas.